AndroidDeveloperLB/LB-Launcher/README.md

  - Always be up-to-date.
  - Have all the cool features from other launchers: themes, widgets list, backup&restore, gestures, ...
  - No BloatWare installed or allegedly installed.
+ - Maybe have the ability to replace the locker (if the user accepts, of course), and have its own features too.

 **Background**